Computer Originated World

-The Computer Originated World (COW) was the BBC1 symbol of a globe that was used between 18 February 1985 and 16 February 1991.
+The Computer Originated World (COW) was the BBC 1 symbol of a globe that was used between 18 February 1985 and 16 February 1991.
 It was later used by the international, commercial television service BBC World Service Television from its launch until 26 January 1995.

-BBC1
+BBC 1

 Launch

 The Computer Originated World replaced the previous Noddy globe symbols at 7 pm on 18 February 1985.
 Unusually, the new look was unveiled whilst the channel was still on the air rather than waiting for the following morning to launch it.
 The globe was created by the BBC graphics and BBC computer departments and work began in 1983.
 The need to replace the Noddy globes came about as the globes were the only mechanically produced idents around on national television, as more and more television companies started to use computer graphics, made popular by the launch of Channel 4.
-The COW was originally planned to launch on 1 January 1985, but Michael Grade, then controller of BBC1, delayed the launch to coincide with a larger schedule change that accompanied the launch of the soap opera EastEnders and chat show Wogan.
-This launch was hoped to reinvent BBC1 following ratings slide and ever increasing competition from their commercial rivals at ITV.
+The COW was originally planned to launch on 1 January 1985, but Michael Grade, then controller of BBC 1, delayed the launch to coincide with a larger schedule change that accompanied the launch of the soap opera EastEnders and chat show Wogan.
+This launch was hoped to reinvent BBC 1 following ratings slide and ever increasing competition from their commercial rivals at ITV.

 The globe itself launched at 7 pm on 18 February, introducing one of the new flagship programmes: Wogan, a chat show hosted by Terry Wogan and featuring a variety of guests.
 The old Noddy globe had been used throughout the day until the 7 pm launch.